-At Large Director (3).
-At an appropriate time, the Nominating and Governance Committee will solicit nominations of individuals to serve as the At-Large Directors to be elected, using whatever process the Nominating and Governance Committee determines to be appropriate.
-The nominees will be considered by the Nominating and Governance Committee, with input from the Board of Directors, which shall select at least three (3) individuals from among nominated individuals (or, in the event there are fewer than 3 qualified nominees, the names of all qualified nominees).
-The Nominating and Governance Committee will then present to the membership, who shall then stand for election by the general membership.
-The individual with the highest vote total is elected.
+Regional Directors (4).
+The previously known At Large Directors will be phased out and replaced with four (4) Regional Directors.
+Such Regional Directors will serve a four (4) year term and be elected on an alternating basis such that two (2) members shall stand for election during each regularly scheduled election (i.e., 2026 and 2028).
+The geographical regions (i.e., West, South, Central and North) will be determined/reallocated by the Board of Directors based on a fair and equitable distribution of the population of the voting members of USA Judo throughout the United States and as set forth in a Regional Policy adopted by the Board by the end of January of the year in which a Regional Director is to be elected; provided however, when possible a region shall remain intact for a four (4) year cycle.
+The West and South Regional Directors shall be elected in the 2026 election process and the Central and North Regional Directors shall be elected in the 2028 election process.
+At an appropriate time, the Nominating and Governance Committee will solicit nominations of individuals to serve as the Regional Directors to be elected, using whatever process the Nominating and Governance Committee determines to be appropriate.
+The nominees will be considered by the Nominating and Governance Committee, with input from the Board of Directors, which shall select at least three (3) individuals from among nominated individuals (or, in the event there are fewer than three (3) qualified nominees, the names of all qualified nominees) who shall stand for election.
+All current USA Judo Club Members in good standing in the region shall have one (1) vote for the applicable Regional Director in accordance with procedures to be established by USA Judo.
+The individual within the region with the highest vote total is elected.

 Referee Board Member (1).
 The Referee Board Member will come from nominations made by Referee Members of USA Judo who are in

 good standing.
 At the appropriate time, the Nominating and Governance Committee will solicit nominations of referees who are Referee Members, in accordance with procedures to be established by the Nominating and Governance Committee.
-The nominees will be considered by the Nominating and Governance Committee to determine that they each qualify to serve if elected.
-The Nominating and Governance Committee will then timely present the names of at least three (3) qualified nominees to the Referee Members for election (or, in the event there are fewer than 3 qualified nominees, the names of all qualified nominees).
-All current USA Judo Referee Members (as defined in Section 5.1.(a.3). of these Bylaws) in good standing shall then vote for the Referee Board Member in accordance with procedures to be established by USA Judo.
-Each USA Judo Referee Member in good standing shall have 1 vote.
+The nominees will be considered by the Nominating and Governance Committee to determine if they qualify to serve if elected.
+The Nominating and Governance Committee will then timely present the names of at least three (3) qualified nominees (or, in the event there are fewer than three (3) qualified nominees, the names of all qualified nominees) who shall then stand for election.
+All current USA Judo Referee Members (as defined in Section 6.1.(a)(3). of these Bylaws) (including Emeritus and Honorary) in good standing shall have one (1) vote for the Referee Board Member in accordance with procedures to be established by USA Judo.
 The individual with the highest vote total is elected.